Tenacom/Cecil.XmlDocNames/.github/PULL_REQUEST_TEMPLATE.md

 ## Proposed changes / fixed issues

 <!--
-Bugfixes and enhancement PRs MUST refer to existing issues.
+Bugfix and enhancement PRs MUST refer to existing issues.
 Example:

-Fixes: #nnnn #nnnn
+Closes #nnnn #nnnn
-Partially fixes: #nnnn (brief explanation, or "see below")
+Partial fix for #nnnn (followed by a brief explanation, or "see below")

 For other PR types, delete the two lines below and add a clear and concise description of your changes.
 -->

-Fixes:
+Closes #
-Partially fixes:
+Partial fix for #

 ## Checklist